-PITTSBURGH, Pennsylvania -- The anti-Semitic truck driver accused of gunning down 11 people at a Pittsburgh synagogue pleaded not guilty Thursday to federal charges that could put him on death row, as funerals for the victims of the deadliest anti-Semitic attack in American history continued for a third day.
+PITTSBURGH, Pennsylvania -- The anti-Semitic truck driver accused of gunning down 11 people at a Pittsburgh synagogue pleaded not guilty on Thursday to federal charges that could put him on death row.

 Bowers, who is stocky and square-faced with salt-and-pepper, closely cropped hair, frowned as the charges were read but did not appear to have a reaction as a federal prosecutor announced he could face a death sentence.
 He told a prosecutor he had read the indictment and, when asked if he understood the charges, said "Yes!" in a loud voice.

 Bowers had been set for a preliminary hearing on the evidence, but federal prosecutors instead took the case to a grand jury.

-The panel issued the indictment as funerals continued for the victims, including a husband and wife married at Tree of Life 62 years ago.
+The panel issued the indictment as funerals continued for the victims.